-This is the continuation of the max hydration method series where I review and recommend the best products for each step of the process based on my experience and research.
-You can read the previous articles at below links:
+In the series, I review and recommend the best products for each step of the process based on my experience and research.

 - Does the Max Hydration Method Live Up to the Hype?

 - How I Modified the Max Hydration Method for My Hair Type

 - Collage of Max Hydration Method Results for My Hair

 - 5 Best Conditioners for the Max Hydration Method

 Clay Rinsing – Max Hydration Method

 The clay rinsing step in the max hydration method process is necessary for curl formation and clumping.

 It is where all the previous things you’ve done to prepare your hair start coming together.